 \subsection{Knowledge Distillation}

+KD methods have demonstrated significant potential in balancing accuracy and efficiency across various applications.
+In the domain of object detection, instance-aware distillation (InsDist) \cite{10024393} enhances feature learning by decoupling instance-related features and modeling inter-instance relationships.
+Moreover, smoothed teacher (ST) \cite{10292885} focuses on reducing intra-class variance to improve the student network's performance.
+Additionally, RadarDistill \cite{bang2024radardistill} refines Radar representations by transferring knowledge acquired from LiDAR point clouds through FD.
+In the field of image segmentation, MSTNet-KD \cite{zhou2024mstnet} enables a compact student network to learn semantic information extracted from a complex teacher network based on a multi-level semantic alignment technique.
+These innovations highlight KD's versatility across various modalities and tasks, underscoring its broad applicability in real-world scenarios.

-The concept of KD was first introduced in \cite{hinton2015distilling}, with the aim of guiding the student DNN model to mimic the distribution characteristics of the soft targets (the logit generated by the teacher model).
-Unlike the early KD \cite{hinton2015distilling} algorithm, a channel-wise KD (CWKD) \cite{shu2021channel} algorithm was proposed to address dense prediction tasks, such as image segmentation.
-CWKD normalizes the activations in each channel to create a probability map.
-Subsequently, the Kullback-Leibler (KL) divergence algorithm \cite{hinton2015distilling} is utilized to minimize the discrepancy between these probability maps generated by the teacher and student DNN models.
-However, in these previous works, the TCLD and NCLD terms are treated as interdependent and coupled terms.
-The recent DKD research effort \cite{zhao2022decoupled} suggests that the coupled formulation of KD limits the effectiveness and flexibility of knowledge transfer, and reformulates the classical KD loss into two independent and decoupled terms.
+The first LD method \cite{hinton2015distilling} guides the student network to mimic the distribution characteristics of soft targets, which are generated by the teacher network).
+Unlike the original KD \cite{hinton2015distilling}, channel-wise KD (CWKD) \cite{shu2021channel} algorithm normalizes the activations within each channel to generate a probability map.
+Subsequently, the Kullback-Leibler (KL) divergence \cite{hinton2015distilling} is utilized to minimize the discrepancy between the probability maps generated by teacher and student networks.
+Moreover, weighted soft label distillation (WSLD) \cite{zhourethinking} adjusts the sample-wise bias-variance trade-off during model training by re-weighting the soft label loss.
+However, in these previous works \cite{hinton2015distilling, shu2021channel, zhourethinking, huang2022knowledge}, the TCLD and NCLD terms are treated as interdependent and coupled terms.
+The recent study DKD \cite{zhao2022decoupled} suggests that the coupled formulation of KD limits the effectiveness and flexibility of knowledge transfer, and it is necessary to reformulate the classical KD loss into two independent and decoupled terms.